chuangeng555/askgsr_bot/README.md

-This repository contains files that is use to create the telegram bot.
+This repository contains files that is use to create a room booking chat bot.

 1. app.py - Contains codes for the bot
 2. Procfile - To instruct Heroku server to run app.py